dbpedia/Multilingual-RDF-Verbalizer/hierarhical-decoding/README.md

-# neural-rdf-verbalizer-gsoc-2020
-GSoC 2020
+# Hierachical Decoding - GSoC 2020

-This repository contains the code of the second part of the Google Summer of Code program.
+This golder contains the code of the second part of the Google Summer of Code program.

 In order to reproduce the experiments, you will need to install:
 - pip install torch